bobbyluig/eclipse/src/theia/oculus/README.md

 ## Installation

 Currently, there is no Python installer.
+You will first need all of the prerequisites of the main project.
 Build and install using the following steps:

 1. `cd oculus`
 2. `mkdir build`